oasis-open/openc2-jadn-software/jadn/docs/jadn-overview.md

 derived from a single IM.
 An IM can be combined with a set of encoding rules that supply the format-specific implementation details, reducing or eliminating the need for explicit data models and freeing implementors to develop code for business logic rather than data handling.
-JADN represents data objects at an abstract (IM) level and is used with format-specific codecs to automatically perform data validation and serialization.
+A JADN schema represents data objects at an abstract (IM) level.
+A codec embodies the encoding rules applicable to a specific message format and interprets the schema to automatically perform data validation and serialization.
+Using a schema-driven codec ensures that encoding conventions are applied consistently across an application.

+## Purpose
+JADN was created to allow a standard that was being developed using JSON to make use of data objects that had previously been defined in XML.
+Expressing both the new standard and the imported data objects in a common information modeling language allows them to be combined.

+* Translate schemas from one language to another
+* Combine data objects that are defined in different schema languages
+* Serialize data objects using different formats

 ## Examples
 An example data structure is shown below in several formats.
 This example,